Public Eye - Frank Marker Investigates

 Marie is perturbed at her husband's sense of withdrawal and lack of spirit.
 She knows there are problems but he won't tell her.
 She seems a pleasant woman but things are going wrong.
 When she discovers the offending picture has been captured on the front page of the local newspaper she knows her secret is out but, just like him, is unable to discuss the matter and try to sort it out.
 It transpires that this picture has been haunting her for years but the worst seems yet to come.

-Leon Sinden and Sylvia give excellent performances in these central roles, skilfully conveying the anguish of two people who are trapped by their inability to communicate with each other.
+Leon Sinden and Sylvia give great performances in these central roles, skilfully conveying the anguish of two people who are trapped by their inability to communicate with each other.
 It's perhaps a touch surprising that Mr. Ainsworth has managed to marry such an attractive woman.
 He appears to be rather intense and unremarkable.
 Perhaps there is a connection that is not so evident and she sees qualities in him that are not clear to the outsider.
 Possibly it is to her credit that she has married a man with whom she feels an affinity, irrespective of appearances.
-(Indeed it may give hope to many a middle-aged, apparently uninspiring man that he might marry such an appealing woman!)
 However there may be much to the two characters and their relationship than meets the eye.
 There is definitely an underlying diffidence they share: unfortunately that diffidence is one of the reasons they cannot resolve their difficulties.

 Timothy Carlton makes one of his earliest and capable appearances in a typically urbane, somewhat sneering role as assistant librarian Ingleby.
 Ingleby seems quite happy to undermine his superior and discomfort him, although whether he has any deep malicious intent is questionable.
 Despite his moderately paid job he lives in a very smart flat so either benefits from a moneyed background or the generosity of others.
 There is a certain resemblance in his persona to Sheldon, the jewellery shop assistant in Well - There Was This Girl You See three years later.
 Both are rather arrogant young middle-class men although the latter lives in a more humble bedsit.
 However Ingleby is rather more easily subdued.